 The Z2 Force’s exceptional thinness does mean that battery capacity takes a step back.
 That’s no understatement; we’re down to 2,730 mAh from the 3,500 mAh battery in the original Moto Z. But before reaching for that pitchfork, know that the Snapdragon 835 processor came with significant battery-saving optimizations.
 The downgrade here isn’t as drastic as it appears.
 In our use, moderate usage would comfortably get us through the day.
-But you may want to look elsewhere if you’re a heavy user, as the direct competition pushes above 3,000 mAh.
-Or you can opt for Motorola’s battery pack (covered further in the review).
+But you may want to look at our Moto Z Force Droid Smartphone review if you’re a heavy user.

 An increasing trend in smartphones is the exclusion of the long-established 3.5mm audio jack, and Motorola is alreday on that boat.
 Like with the current iPhone, wired headphone users will have to carry around a dongle adapter that gets audio out of the charging port.
 Interestingly, we don’t see a speaker grill anywhere along the frame of the phone.
 This is because Motorola cleverly incorporated the loud speaker into the earpiece.
 It’s great to have the external sound pointing in the right direction, but its mono and tinny qualities are a far cry from those manufacturers that have a two-speaker implementation.